-- Error Margin, in kg: The maximum allowed difference between the measured closure force and the set point, without triggering a pressure adjustment.
-This value is ideally set between 5 and 15kg depending on the set point.
-For a 30 to 50kg; set point an error margin of +/- 5kg is recommended.
-For a set point of over 50kg, 10kg is more suitable.
-This error margin is used to lower the tractor pump demand. - Maximum pressure, in bar.
+- Error Margin, in kg: The maximum allowed difference between the measured closure force and the set point, without triggering a pressure adjustment. - The Error Margin is automatically set by the system, according to the closing force value set by the user. - Maximum pressure, in bar.
 This setting defines a reasonable maximum pressure corresponding to the soil type.
 The downforce pressure will not go over this setting.

-9.2.7 JOYSTICK USE
+9.2.7 JOYSTICK USE (NON ISOBUS VARIANT)